 A cool surprise, a refreshing drink, and a sweet treat are all part of making summer memories.
 These healthier versions are perfect for kids to dive into and help make!

-Homemade popsicles are so easy and yet so rewarding!
+Homemade popsicle recipes for kids are so easy, and yet so rewarding!
 Every kid loves a good frozen pop, but store bought treats are usually full of processed ingredients.
 This Patriotic Popsicle recipe is packed with clean eating for kids and plenty of deliciousness.

 Sparkling Lavender Citrus-ade